Adelphi Genetics Forum: 1907 to 1939

 The main activities the Eugenics Education Society engaged in were research, propaganda, and legislative lobbying.
 Many campaigns were joint efforts with other social reform groups.
 The EES met with 59 other organizations between 1907 and 1935.

 Shortly after the Society was founded, members protested the closing of London institutions housing alcoholic women.
 A resolution was drafted proposing that alcoholics be segregated to prevent their reproduction, as the EES held the eugenic belief that alcoholism was heritable.
 This resolution proved unsuccessful in Parliament in 1913.

-In 1910, the Society's Committee on Poor Law Reform refuted both the Majority and Minority Reports of the Royal Commission on the Poor Law, declaring their belief that poverty was rooted in the genetic deficiencies of the working class.
+In 1910, the Society's Committee on Poor Law Reform rebutted both the Majority and Minority Reports of the Royal Commission on the Poor Law, declaring their belief that poverty was rooted in the genetic deficiencies of the working class.
 This view was published in a special Poor Law issue of the Eugenics Review.
 The Committee suggested that paupers be detained in workhouses, under the authority of the Poor Law Guardians, to prevent their breeding.
 The same year, E. J. Lidbetter, EES member and former employee of the Poor Law Authority in London, attempted to prove the hereditary nature of poverty by compiling and studying the pedigrees of impoverished families.

 In 1912, President Leonard Darwin assembled a Research Committee to standardize the format and symbols used in pedigree studies.
 The members of the Committee were Edgar Schuster, Alexander M. Carr-Saunders, E. J. Lidbetter, Major Greenwood, Sybil Gotto, and A. F. Tredgold.
 The standardized pedigree they produced was published in the Eugenics Review and later adopted by Charles Davenport's Eugenics Record Office at Cold Spring Harbor in the United States.